TEST 2: Checking Fuel Pressure With A Fuel Pressure Gauge

 What you'll have to do to accomplish this is to attach a multimeter in Volts DC mode to the wire that supplies this voltage to the fuel pump and while a helper cranks the engine, verify that the fuel pump is getting this power.
 If the 12 Volts are being supplied to the fuel pump, you have now 100% verified that the fuel pump is fried and needs to be replaced.

-CASE 2: If the fuel pressure gauge registered 44 to 54 PSI: This fuel pressure gauge result let's you know that the fuel pump is working and delivering enough fuel to the fuel injectors.
-The reason your 4.7L Dodge is not starting is due to another reason.
+CASE 2: The fuel pressure gauge registered 42 to 55 PSI.
+This fuel pressure gauge result lets you know that the fuel pump is working and delivering enough fuel to the fuel injectors.
+The reason your 3.2L Isuzu Rodeo (Amigo or Honda Passport) is not starting is due to another reason.
 The fuel pump is OK.